ISO 42001 Annex A Controls: The 38 AI Management Controls and Where Each One Lands in the Deployment

 - How does ISO 42001 Annex A compare to ISO 27001 Annex A?

 ISO 27001 Annex A (2022 edition) has 93 information security controls across four themes.
 ISO 42001 Annex A has 38 AI-specific controls across nine areas.
-The two Annexes overlap where AI systems are information assets (see the ISO 42001 vs ISO 27001 article for the mapping).
-Most organizations that hold both certifications maintain a single integrated Statement of Applicability that references both Annexes.
+The two Annexes overlap where AI systems are information assets (the ISO 42001 vs ISO 27001 mapping covers this in detail).
+Most organizations that hold both certifications maintain a single integrated Statement of Applicability that references both Annexes, and schedule the surveillance audits together to reduce the sampling burden on the same evidence set.